seanCodes/bootstrap-less-port/README.md

 This is a Less port of [Bootstrap v4](http://getbootstrap.com/), since Bootstrap now uses Sass for CSS preprocessing.
 This is purely a Sass→Less port: it doesn’t modify or build on the default Bootstrap styles in any way.

 The code is currently aligned with [Bootstrap v4.2.1](https://github.com/twbs/bootstrap/tree/v4.2.1).
-It requires Less v3.9.0 or above to compile.
+It requires Less v3.9.0 or above to compile. **Note**: For Less versions below v3.9.0, you can use [v1.0.0](https://github.com/seanCodes/bootstrap-less-port/tree/v1.0.0) of the port, which is compatible with Less >=2.6.0.